rootpromptnext/java-springboot-app/README.md

-# Java Spring Boot CRUD Application
+# Java Spring Boot Application

 This repository contains a **complete Spring Boot web application** with:
 - REST API for CRUD operations